 Many might assume that their whisky collection will be insured under their general home contents policy.
 However, many household policies have low single article limits.
 This means that they will not pay any claim for a single item that is worth more than on average, £2,000 in value.
 Even then, the cover might not recognise the insurance needs that a whisky collection warrants.

 Insurance is there to put you back in the same financial position that you were in immediately before an insured event happening (a loss).
 Collectable whisky, like all things collectable which are of repute, scarcity and exclusivity cannot easily be replaced following loss or damage on a ‘new for old’ basis in the same way a television set can be.
-It may take some months or years to build up a similar collection again searching auction sales, sometimes globally and Dealer’s.
+It may take some months or years to build up a similar collection again searching auction sales, sometimes globally, and purchasing from dealer’s.

 So, insurers in the ‘collections’ market (and it is the same for fine art and antiques) offer two basis of settlements when it comes to claims: agreed value or failing that, market value.
 Once a value has been ascertained, the client can then determine how they wish to insure the item against it.
 The agreed value approach is flexible and can be adjusted as the client requires.

 Agreed value is beneficial because it allows you to set the value of the item in advance of a claim happening and thus negates the chance of any argument around the value of the item post-loss.
 The items are listed within a valuation.
 At the point of purchase the agreed value might be set at the purchase price, since that is what you paid for it and if it was lost there and then, to replace it would be what you paid for it.
 However, in 10 years, its value could have significantly increased and therefore so replacing it could cost you a lot more which is why it is important to keep valuations updated every 3-5 years.
 Likewise, it could have decreased in value.